bayeslife/testistic-client/README.md

 # Testistic  Client

-This module publishes a library of clients which can be used to send test results to the Testistic service.
+This module publishes a client which can be used to send test results to the Testistic service.

+The client will be used in the javascript test reporters.